niolabs/docs/docs/api/services.md

 # Services API

-Services are the things that run in {{ book.product }} and where you connect your configured blocks together to do work and make interesting things happen.
+Services are the real-time processes that run on an instance in {{ book.product }} where you configure the logic of the workflow of blocks to make interesting things happen.
 Earlier we created a service called `SimulateAndLog` where we connected a _CounterIntervalSimulator_ to a _Logger_.
 Information about and interaction with the services of a running {{ book.product }} instance are available through the `/services` API.

 ## Get API